larry801/online_ocr/source/readme.md

 Such as general description, color type landmarks and so on.
 Internet connection is required to use this addon, since image describe services are provided by API endpoints on the Internet.
 They are called engines in this addon.
+There are three types of engine for this addon.

+* Online OCR engine
+* Online image describer engine
+* Windows 10 OCR engine (offline)

+You also need to choose the source of recognition image.

+* Current navigator object
+* Current foreground window
+* The whole screen
+* Image data or file from clipboard
+* Image file pathname or image url from clipboard

 ## Engine Configuration